Skip to content

 Note that GreedyBear needs a running instance of ElasticSearch of a T-POT to function.
 In docker/env_file, set the variable ELASTIC_ENDPOINT with the URL of your Elasticsearch T-POT.

-If you don't have one, you can make the following changes to make GreeyBear spin up it's own ElasticSearch instance. (...Care!
+If you don't have a T-POT, you can make the following changes to make GreeyBear spin up it's own ElasticSearch instance. (...Care!
 This option would require enough RAM to run the additional containers.
 Suggested is >=16GB):

 1. In docker/env_file, set the variable ELASTIC_ENDPOINT to http://elasticsearch:9200.